What is a State Veterans Home?

 A recognized State Veterans Home may receive payments from VA to help defray the cost of care provided to Veterans.
 The cost to you varies by state.
 VA does not pay for care for non-Veterans.

-Talk with a VA social worker/case manager about the eligibility requirements of State Veterans Homes near you and to figure out a plan for paying for State Veterans Home care services.
+Talk with a VA social worker about the eligibility requirements of State Veterans Homes near you and to figure out a plan for paying for State Veterans Home care services.

 Each State Veterans Home provides nursing home, domiciliary or adult day health care.
 The State Veterans Home may also provide more than one of these services.

-State Veterans Homes are located in all 50 states and Puerto Rico.
+State Veterans Homes are in all 50 states and Puerto Rico.
 Some states have more than one State Veterans Homes.
-For a list of locations, visit the National Association of State Veterans Homes.
+For a list of locations, visit https://www.nasvh.org/state-homes/statedir.cfm.

-Thinking about moving into State Veterans Home is an important decision for you and your family.
+Thinking about moving into a State Veterans Home is an important decision for you and your family.

 If a State Veterans Home seems right for you, your VA social worker can help you locate one and assist with making arrangements.